WJCFerguson/journalctl/README.md

 # Emacs Journald Log Viewer

-This package defines a mode and functions to aid with monitoring, debugging and forensics of journald logs via `journalctl`.
+This package defines a mode and functions to aid with monitoring, debugging and forensics using journald logs via `journalctl`.

-Suggestions, Github Issues, and PRs gratefully received to advance this project that I consider at minimum-useful-package state (2023-10).
+**Project Status**:  This project is functional and active!
+See [Status and Future](#status-and-future) below.

 ## Description

-This builds upon the already decent baseline experience of viewing logs via `async-shell-command` (`M-&`).
+This provides an experience that builds upon that of viewing logs via `async-shell-command` (`M-&`).

-The `journalctl` log view command is spawned in a conventional Emacs way, for which Emacs completion and history, along with packages such as `bash-completion.el`, already provide a solid helpful interface.
+One or more `journalctl` log view commands are spawned via the minibuffer, with standard Emacs completion and history.
+Packages such as [`bash-completion.el`](https://github.com/szermatt/emacs-bash-completion) are recommended to enhance command building.

-It brings the following additional features:
+This `journalctl` package brings the following additional features:

  * rich and clear text highlighting
- * Multiple simultaneous journalctl processes may run, with output interleaved.
-E.g.:
+ * Multiple simultaneous journalctl processes may run, interleaving output, E.g.:
    *  simultaneously view a broad query, say at '--priority warning' along with a more narrowly focused '--priority debug' query.
    *  Dig into the output within or near a region by requesting additional log records.
-To facilitate this, if a log region is active when spawning an additional command, the kill ring is augmented with a `--since=... --until=...` string generated from the region's timestamps.
+To facilitate this, if the region is active when spawning an additional command, the kill ring is augmented with a `--since=... --until=...` string generated from the region's timestamps.
- * The complete JSON log record is processed facilitating richer features
+ * The complete JSON log record is processed facilitating rich features
  * The full JSON record for a given log line under point may be summoned and examined
  * Where the record includes file name and line number data, you can jump from a